Estee-Noble/CAPSTONE-Sales-Analysis-Project/README.md

-### Tooo
+### Tools and Steps for Analysis

 Data Collection and Extraction
 SQL: For querying data directly from databases, filtering, and joining tables.
 Ideal for handling large datasets and ensuring efficient data extraction.

 Excel: Useful for smaller datasets and initial data exploration.

 2. Data Cleaning and Preparation

-SQL: SQL commands can handle data cleaning tasks directly within the database, such as handling missing values, deduplication, and standardization.
+SQL: SQL commands was used to handle data cleaning tasks directly within the database, such as handling missing value,duplicates, and standardization.

-Python (Pandas): Python's Pandas library offers powerful data wrangling capabilities, making it ideal for complex data transformations, handling missing values, and creating calculated fields.

 Power Query in Excel: Power Query allows for data transformation and automation in Excel, making it helpful for users working with smaller datasets or familiar with Excel.

 3. Data Analysis

-Excel (Pivot Tables, Charts): Excel provides powerful features like Pivot Tables for quick aggregations and analysis, making it a go-to tool for many analysts.
+Excel (Pivot Tables, Charts): Excel helps to provides powerful features like Pivot Tables for quick aggregations and analysis, making it a go-to tool for many analysts.

-SQL: Ideal for aggregations, joining tables, and running complex queries to compute KPIs (like total sales, average order value, etc.) within the database.
+SQL: Helps in aggregations, grouping queries (like total sales, average order value, etc.) within the database.

-Python or R: For deeper statistical analysis, customer segmentation, and advanced calculations (such as time series analysis, clustering, and regression).

 4. Data Visualization and Reporting
 Power BI: Power BI is highly effective for creating interactive dashboards with real-time data connections, filters, and drill-downs, ideal for reporting sales trends and KPIs.